marianoiglesiasmarchese/sensitive-data-protection/README.md

 toString() overrides.
 -----------------------------------
 ## Known issues or pending tasks:
-* Sensitive fields annotations seems to be not detected
+* [x] Sensitive fields annotations seems to be not detected
 * [x] Custom sensitive object has a toString result with a different order
-* Check all the flow for the Custom sensitive object creation:
+* [x] Check all the flow for the Custom sensitive object creation:
-  * inner class without @Sensitive annotation
+  * [x] inner class without @Sensitive annotation
-  * inner class with @Sensitive annotation
+  * [x] inner class with @Sensitive annotation
+* [x] Code comments enhancement and code clean up
+* [x] Clean up classes and packages
 * Try to replace the .xml by a .properties
 * Check layout functionality
-* Code comments enhancement and code clean up
-* Clean up classes and packages
 * See how to add this to maven/gradle repositories
 * See how to make this run within an app that uses it as dependency
 * Improve performance (analyze KAPT to run code on compiling time)
-* Enhance ProtectedProperty static methods support
+* Enhance ProtectedField static methods support
+* Enhance ProtectedField configuration with annotation metadata

 ## Current state:
 LogEvent with no alterations: